phonchi/Computational-CryoEM/README.md

 This is the FSC curve calculated using the tight mask with correction by noise substitution [1].
 The two half maps have their phases randomized beyond a certain resolution, then the tight mask is applied to both, and an FSC is calculated.
 This FSC is used along with the original FSC before phase randomization to compute the corrected FSC as in [1].
 This accounts for correlation effects induced by masking.
 The resolution at which phase randomization begins is the resolution at which the no-mask FSC drops below the FSC = 0.143 criterion.

 > Chen, S. et al. High-resolution noise substitution to measure overfitting and validate resolution in 3D structure determination by single particle electron cryomicroscopy.
 Ultramicroscopy 135, 24–35 (2013).

+## Sharpen and filtering in [CryoSparc](https://discuss.cryosparc.com/t/how-is-the-non-uniform-refinement-map-filtered-map-created/4388)
+The `map_filtered` output in non-uniform refinement is generated as follows, after refinement has converged:

+1. both raw, unfiltered halfmaps are averaged together
+2. the raw map is filtered using the Gold-Standard FSC curve
+3. the filtered map is sharpened using the Guinier-plot estimated b-factor
+4. the sharpened map is outputted as `_map_sharp_local.mrc` (confusing filename… sorry)
+5. the sharpened map is locally filtered using a local resolution estimate computed from the half-maps and the locally filtered map is outputted as `_map_filtered.mrc`

 # Tips
 ## Format Conversion